Film production London

 Pamela had recruited two actors to carry out the roles of the young Cole and the later Cole.
 To give the film more authenticity, we researched what type of clothes he would have worn at that time.
 I learned what costumes could be best for the actors’ parts, where we could obtain them and the cost to hire.
 We eventually sourced our costumes and props from the great team at National Theatre Costume and Prop hire in London.

 Film production development

-Gradually, during the following weeks of planning and frequent communications, Pamela developed and adapted the script and we co-ordinated our ideas for the film’s production.
+Gradually, during the following weeks of planning and frequent communications, Pamela developed and adapted the script as we co-ordinated our ideas for the film’s production.
 Pamela liaised with her contacts to confirm the filming days when we would have free access to the chosen locations.
 We then created a list of suitable historically accurate shots to film for each of the filming days in Oxford and London.
 The days leading up to the filming were quite hectic as we were both occupied with many different roles in addition to sourcing props and final costumes for the locations and actors.

 Film music production

 As the film editor on this project, it was important to me that the music chosen for this film needed to convey the right atmosphere and tone.
 Fortunately, my sister Jacqueline Langham is a very creative music composer and kindly agreed to compose the music for this film.
 To brief Jacqueline about the Christian Cole film story, I sent her Pamela’s proposed draft script, and we discussed some ideas for the potential music.
 After filming, I sent her an edit of the whole film script which had been read to the camera by the actor Prince Plockey.
 Jacqueline soon composed a beautiful selection of varied and unique music.
 It proved to be a perfect match for the story and was of great help to me during the editing process when selecting the right music to the changing situations in the Christian Cole story.